msawant060/AWS-CSA/EC2/Fundamentals.md

    4. All **incoming traffic is denied by security group**
    5. Security Group Rules are awlays **Permissive** You can **only define allow rules**.
 You CAN NOT specify any **"DENY RULE"**
    6. Security Group Rules are awlays**Stateful** : If you ALLOW traffic of a perticular type from a source into your instance, the           outgoing traffic is ALLOWED automatically
-   7. It works on Instance level and you can have multiple security group under one security group
-   8. You cannot block specific IP addresses using Security Groups, use Network Access Control Lists.
+   7. You cannot block specific IP addresses using Security Groups, use Network Access Control Lists.
+However, you can block your own IP also IP addresses can be specified CIDAR blok.

    ![SecurityGroup.PNG](/SecurityGroup.PNG)